gocd/gocd-trial/README.md

 ```

-The server will start and you will see
+The server will start and you will see:

 ```